 The financial standing of the Council is very robust, with sound and improving financial management and practices.
-The outturn position for the Council is £18.994m, which compared to the budget (shown in the table below) is an underspend of £0.396m.
+The outturn for the Council is £20,658m.
+From the table below, the net cost of services shows an underspend of £0.396m.